-- A. Acceptable Cost Report: A completed, legible cost report that contains all relevant schedules, worksheets and supporting documents in accordance with cost reporting instructions. - B. APD Agency for Persons with Disabilities. - C. AHCA: Agency for Health Care Administration, also known as the Agency.

-- D. Client Participation Contributions The ICF recipient is responsible for a set copayment or coinsurance.
-Medicaid deducts these payments amount from the provider's Medicaid reimbursement. - E. CMS PUB.15-1: also known as the Provider Reimbursement Manual, published by the Department of Health and Human Services, Centers for Medicare and Medicaid Services. - F. Filing Due Date No later than three (3) calendar months after the close of the ICF's cost-reporting year. - G. ICF/IID Operating Costs: Those costs not directly related to resident care or property costs.
+- A. Acceptable cost report- A completed, legible cost report that contains all relevant schedules, worksheets and supporting documents in accordance with cost reporting instructions. - B. APD Agency for Persons with Disabilities. - C. AHCA Agency for Health Care Administration. - D. Client participation contributions See (M) Patient Responsibility. - E. CMS PUB.15-1- also known as the Provider Reimbursement Manual, published by the Department of Health and Human Services, Centers for Medicare and Florida Medicaid Services. - F. Filing due date No later than five calendar months after the close of the ICF's cost-reporting year. - G. ICF/IID operating costs Those costs not directly related to resident care or property costs.
 Operating costs include administrative, plant operation, laundry and housekeeping costs.
-Return on equity or use allowance costs are not included in operating costs. - H. ICF/IID Resident Care Costs: Those costs directly attributed to nursing services, dietary costs, and other costs directly related to resident care such as activity costs, social services, and all medically-ordered therapies. - ICF/IID Property Costs: Those costs related to the ownership or leasing of an ICF/IID.
-Such costs may include property taxes, insurance, interest and depreciation, or rent. - J. ICF/IID Return on Equity or Use Allowance Costs: See Sections III.H. and III.I. of this plan. - K. Late Cost Report A cost report is late when it is filed with AHCA, Bureau of Medicaid Program
+Return on equity or use allowance costs are not included in operating costs. - H. ICF/IID resident care costs Those costs directly attributed to nursing services, dietary costs, and other costs directly related to resident care such as activity costs, social services, and all medically-ordered therapies. - ICF/IID property costs Those costs related to the ownership or leasing of an ICF/IID.
+Such costs may include property taxes, insurance, interest and depreciation, or rent.

-Analysis after the Filing Due Date and after the Rate Setting Due Date. - K. Legislative Unit Cost The weighted average per diem of the State anticipated expenditure. - L. Quality Assessment Fee Pursuant to s.
-409.9083, Florida Statutes, a per-resident-day basis assessment is imposed upon each intermediate care facility. - M. Title XVIII: Health Insurance for the Aged, Blind or Disabled (Medicare) as provided for in the Social Security Act (42 U.S.C.
-1395-1395pp). - N. Title XIX: Grants to States for Medical Assistance Programs (Medicaid) as provided for in the Social Security Act (42 U.S.C.
-1396-1396i) - O. Medicaid Interim Reimbursement Rate: A reimbursement rate or a portion of an overall reimbursement rate that is calculated from budgeted cost data.
+- J. ICF/IID return on equity or use allowance costs See sections III.H. and III.I. of this plan. - K. Late cost report A cost report is late when it is filed with AHCA, Bureau of Medicaid Program Analysis after the filing due date and after the rate setting due date. - L. Legislative unit cost The weighted average per diem of the state anticipated expenditure. - M. Patient Responsibility-Florida Medicaid deducts the portion of a recipient's monthly income, as determined by the Department of Children and Families (DCF), that the recipient is required to pay. - N. Quality assessment fee Pursuant to section 409.9083, F.S., a per-resident-day basis assessment is imposed upon each intermediate care facility. - O. Title XVIII Health Insurance for the Aged, Blind or Disabled (Medicare) as provided for in the SSA (42 U.S.C.
+1395-1395pp). - P. Title XIX Grants to States for Medical Assistance Programs (Medicaid) as provided for in the SSA (42 U.S.C.
+1396-1396i) - Q. Medicaid interim reimbursement rate A reimbursement rate or a portion of an overall reimbursement rate that is calculated from budgeted cost data. - R. Rate setting due date All cost reports received by AHCA by February 1 shall be used to establish the reimbursement rates. - S. Rate setting unit cost The weighted average per diem based on filed cost reports.

-- P. Rate Setting Due Date April Rate Period; All cost reports received by AHCA by February 1 shall be used to establish the reimbursement rates; - October Rate Period; All cost reports received by AHCA by August 1 shall be used to establish the reimbursement rates. - Q. Rate Setting Unit Cost The weighted average per diem based on submitted cost reports. - R. Reduced Rate Setting Unit Cost The rate setting unit cost after it is reduced by the same percentage that was used to calculate the legislative unit cost in order to account for the client participation contributions.
+T. Reduced rate setting unit cost - The rate setting unit cost after it is reduced by the same percentage that was used to calculate the legislative unit cost in order to account for the client participation contributions.

-37 TN No: 2013-018 Supersedes: 2012-022
+TN No: 2015-011 Supersedes: 2014-014 Approval Date: \